Process of Credit Rating

 - The first downgrade was based on Teva’s announcement in Jul 2015 to acquire the generics business of Allergan for USD40 billion.

-- While a portion of this acquisition was to be funded by equity, this acquisition required Teva to raise a lot of debt on its balance sheet, leading to leverage ratio of 4.3x on a proforma basis (i.e including the EBITDA and debt of the acquired entity).
+- While a portion of this acquisition was to be funded by equity, this acquisition required Teva to raise a lot of debt on its balance sheetBalance SheetA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
+It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company., leading to a leverage ratio of 4.3x on a proforma basis (i.e., including the EBITDA and debt of the acquired entity).

 Conflict of Interest Between Rating Agencies and Companies